Stripe in Italy

 * [Taxamo](https://www.vertexinc.com/)

-It is important to know that VAT rules depend on the nature of what you sell, the type of customers you sell to and where they are located.
+VAT rules depend on the nature of what you sell, the type of customers you sell to and where they are located.
 We recommend that you consult an accountant to determine the specific regulation that applies to your business.

-### Invoice VAT on subscriptions
+## Invoice VAT on subscriptions

-If you need to invoice VAT on a subscription, you can use the tax_percent parameter when creating the subscription to set the VAT rate to apply.
-The final amount of the tax will be automatically calculated based on the net amount of the invoice and added to the total, taking into account any discounts and "invoice items."
+If you need to invoice VAT on a subscription, you can use the `tax_percent parameter` when creating the subscription to set the VAT rate to apply.
+The final amount of the tax will be automatically calculated based on the net amount of the invoice and added to the total, taking into account any discounts and invoice items.

-### VAT on Stripe fees
+## VAT on Stripe fees

 From 2022 through June 30, 2025, Stripe charged Italian VAT to Stripe fees charged to users domiciled in Italy.

-For services provided after June 30, 2025, Stripe will provide services through Ireland and will not charge VAT.
+For services provided after June 30, 2025, Stripe provides services through Ireland and doesn't charge VAT.
 If you think you may need to self-account (“reverse charge”) for local VAT in your jurisdiction on the services received from Stripe (product and service fees), we recommend contacting a tax advisor or accountant for support.
-Stripe will deliver a tax invoice to your Dashboard that includes monthly activity on your Stripe account.
-This is not an e-invoice. &nbsp;
+Stripe will deliver a tax invoice to the Dashboard that includes monthly activity on your Stripe account.
+This is not an e-invoice.

 For bank reconciliation, we recommend downloading the [Balance export](https://dashboard.stripe.com/balance): every single transaction on your account, such as payments, refunds and disputes (all operations that affect the amount of wire transfers) are listed here, making accounting for certain periods very easy time.